n3ddu8/lxd-images/README.md

 snap install distrobuilder --classic [--edge]
 ```

-Then, build the image using `distrobuilder` (and import it directly) :
+Then, build the image using `distrobuilder`, you have multiple options :

 * **Container image**